Careers education: raising awareness of routes into the legal profession

 Stephanie and I attended the careers fair together and found that, while the students had good knowledge about the legal profession, no one we spoke to was aware of degree-level solicitor apprenticeships.

-As discussed by Hamza Yusuf, a former Uptree student and solicitor apprentice, often young people have little to no knowledge of the other routes available to them.
+As discussed by Hamza Yusuf, a former Uptree student and solicitor apprentice, often students have little to no knowledge of the other routes available to them.

 The students at Stephanie’s former school were so interested to hear more about solicitor apprenticeships that Stephanie is returning to the school on the first day of National Apprenticeship Week, together with a solicitor apprentice from a City law firm and others, to continue the conversation.